Department of Anthropology

 623 Human Disease Ecology (3).
 This seminar considers cultural ecologies of disease by examining how social, cultural, and historical factors shape disease patterns.
 We examine how ecosystems are shaped by disease, how disease shapes ecosystems, and how cultural processes (e.g., population movements, transportation, economic shifts, landscape modifications, and built environments) contribute to emerging infectious disease.

 624 Anthropology and Public Health (3).
 This course compares disciplinary approaches of public health and anthropology.
 We begin by examining the social determinants of health paradigms and relationships between inequality, poverty, and global health.
 We will explore epidemiological, biocultural, and symbolic approaches to these problems.
-Public policy and health development will also
+Public policy and health development will also be examined.

 625 Ethnography and Life Stories (3).
 The course focuses on the practical and research uses of ethnography and oral history, emphasizing life histories, life stories, biographies, and how these intersect with communities.

 626 African Cultural Dynamics (3).
 In-depth reading of several books and articles that consider the interaction between indigenous African traditions and intrusive colonial and postcolonial forces.
 Emphasis on class discussion.
 Short papers and individual projects.

 629 Language Minority Students: Issues for Practitioners (EDUC 629) (3).
 See EDUC 629 for description.

 639 Beyond the Tragedy of the Commons (3).
 Reexamination of the "tragedy of the commons" concept in light of recent work on environmental problems, property rights, and community-based conservation.
 Case studies include fishery, waterway, forest, and pasture management.